ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 +----------+------------------------+------------+------------+
 ~~~~~~~~~~~
 {: #ace-groupcomm-profile-0 title="ACE Groupcomm Profiles" artwork-align="center"}

+Note to RFC Editor: In {{ace-groupcomm-profile-0}}, please replace "{{&SELF}}" with the RFC number of this specification and delete this paragraph.

 * 'creds', MUST be present if 'get\_creds' was present in the request, otherwise it MUST NOT be present.
 This parameter is a CBOR array specifying the authentication credentials of the group members, i.e., of all of them or of the ones selected according to the 'get\_creds' parameter in the request.
 In particular, each element of the array is a CBOR byte string, with value the original binary representation of a group member's authentication credential.
 It is REQUIRED of the application profiles to define the specific formats of authentication credentials that are acceptable to use in the group (REQ6).